 Advantages

-- Pay a lump sum to reduce principal
+- Make a lump sum reduction to principal

-- Option to request lower EMI or shorter tenure
+- Liberty to demand reduced EMI or reduced tenure

 Considerations